 Rosella Machine Intelligence & Data Mining

-Install OpenCL on Debian and Ubuntu for Orange Pi 5
+Install OpenCL on Debian and Ubuntu and Armbian for Orange Pi 5 RK3588

-This page explains how to enable OpenCL on Debian (Bookworm) and Ubuntu (Jammy) for Orange Pi 5 Single Board Computers.
-OS images we tested are Debian and Ubuntu images from the Orange Pi 5 Home.
-Note that Ubuntu Jammy Gnome version can freeze mouse and screen often.
-So avoid it.
-Use Xfce version.
+This page explains how to enable OpenCL on Debian (Bookworm) and Armbian and Ubuntu (Jammy) for Orange Pi 5 Single Board Computers.
+OS images we tested are Debian and Ubuntu and Armbian images from the Orange Pi 5 Home.

 To enable OpenCL, take the following steps;